 Whether the candidate pool is limited to only current and former employees or whether it is open to outsiders as well, candidate assessment is normally carried out in a series of steps, the early stages of which center on the human resources functions and the latter stages of which focus on managers and supervisors.

-The government’s central point of contact for job vacancies and applications is www.usajobs.gov, although many individual agencies post vacancies and accept applications through their own sites and in paper format.
+The government’s central point of contact for job vacancies and applications is www.usajobs.gov, although many individual agencies post vacancies and accept applications through their own sites.

 The first candidate assessment step, done by an agency “delegated examining unit” or by an OPM service center, involves determining whether an applicant meets the basic qualification standards for the job.
 Certain other reviews also usually occur at this stage but sometimes are conducted later in the process.